isushilkushwaha/tathagatpharma/README.md

 * 📱 **Responsive Design**

-  * Optimized for all devices
+  * Optimized for all Android devices

 ---